Elahe-Aliez/Elahe-Aliez/README.md

 I'm a **Software Engineer & AI Specialist** with **5+ years of professional experience** building automation systems, data pipelines, and developer-facing tooling in production environments.

-I build systems that make other engineers faster and more effective — combining deep Python engineering with modern AI/LLM expertise to push the boundaries of what workflow automation can mean in practice.
+I build systems that make other engineers faster and more effective, combining full-stack engineering with modern AI/LLM expertise to push the boundaries of what workflow automation can mean in practice.

 Currently completing my **M.Sc. in AI Engineering** at the University of Passau 🇩🇪, with a thesis focused on automated LLM evaluation pipelines and statistical model behaviour testing at scale.